-Great Hearts Monte Vista South is a campus of Great Hearts Texas, the holder of an open-enrollment charter issued by the State of Texas.
+Great Hearts Monte Vista South is a campus of Great Hearts Texas, the holder of an open-enrollment charter issued by the State of Texas and a 501(c)(3) organization.

 Great Hearts Texas supports its schools with curriculum, data management, faculty orientation and professional development, human resources services, business management (such as accounting), special education services, and the development of funding and facility opportunities.